© Tom Durkin Media

 long-term pain relief.
 If you start chasing an opiate high and/or total pain relief, you will have to take

 Overdose.
 Nothing accidental about it.

 And if you combine an opiate overdose with intentional abuse of other drugs like alcohol or

 benzodiazepines (e.g., Xanax, Valium), you could very well kill yourself, either unintentionally …

 Sticking to the script

-I’ve been on opioid medication most of my life, and on one benzodiazepine or another for decades.
+I’ve been on opiate medication most of my life, and on one benzodiazepine or another for decades.